Change my details

 Keeping your contact details up-to-date

-You need to make sure any details we have about your business are up-to-date.
-This includes your business name, address and phone number so we can contact you.
+You need to make sure any details we have about your business are up-to-date so we can contact you.
+This includes:

 The best way to keep your details up to date is through MyACC for Business where you can view and update your details at any time.